 - Komen Italia focuses on raising awareness about the importance of early detection of breast cancer, conducting educational programs and campaigns, investing in survivor support programs across the country and raising money to fund screening and treatment programs for underserved women in Italy.

-- The Rome Race has now grown to be the largest Race for the Cure event in the world attracting nearly 60,000 participants and 5,000 breast cancer survivors.
-The day before each Race, Komen Italia's Health Village provides free breast cancer screening to underserved women.
+- The Rome Race has now grown to be the largest Race for the Cure event in the world attracting over 55,000 participants and 5,000 breast cancer survivors.
+Durring the two days before each Race, Komen Italia's Health Village provides free breast cancer screening to underserved women.
 Doctors and technicians volunteer their time to screen women who otherwise would not be able to afford the exams.

 - Komen Italia has built a strong network of nearly 100 nonprofit partner organizations.